nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 ## Document Pills/Tabs

-The Web UI's browser shows a set of pills (also called tabs) when navigation to a document.
+The Web UI's browser shows a set of pills (also called tabs) when navigating to a document.
 Most of documents have by default the `View`, `Permissions`, `History` and `Publishing` tabs.

 You can add new tabs (and even override existing ones) by contributing the [DOCUMENT_VIEWS_ITEMS]({{page version='' space='nxdoc' page='web-ui-slots'}}#document_views_items) and [DOCUMENT_VIEWS_PAGES]({{page version='' space='nxdoc' page='web-ui-slots'}}#document_views_pages) slots.